 The Consortium has approximately \$2.2 million available per year and divides its annual allocation on a formula basis among the participating communities.
 It also manages a competitive pool of approximately \$700,000 annually to be available to those localities that have encumbered all of their funding or for special initiatives.
 This competitive pool is available not only to participating municipalities but to nonprofit organizations and private developers as well.
 Just recently, Newburyport's Market Street Apartments project, sponsored by the YWCA, received \$120,000 from this special pool.
-The Consortium allocates approximately \$63,000 annually to the City of Newburyport, which has been used for a number of initiatives including the First Time Home Buyer Program?.
+The Consortium allocates approximately \$63,000 annually to the City of Newburyport, which has been used for a number of initiatives.